wiringX/wiringX/README.md

-wiringX is a modular approach to several GPIO interfaces. wiringX will export all common GPIO functions also found libraries such as wiringPi and wiringHB, but when using wiringX is will automatically determine what device your program is running on and use the appropriate GPIO functions.
+wiringX is a modular approach to several GPIO interfaces. wiringX will export all common GPIO functions also found libraries such as wiringPi and wiringHB, but when using wiringX it will automatically determine what device your program is running on and use the appropriate GPIO functions.
 So when using wiringX, your program will just work in regard of GPIO functionality.